LaurentOngaro/UEVaultManager/docs/source/usage.rst

     optional arguments:
       -h, --help            Show this help message and exit -i, --input           The file name (with path) where the list should be read from

+  Command: scrap
+    usage: UEVaultManager scrap [-h]

+    optional arguments:
+      -h, --help            Show this help message and exit -f, --force-refresh   Force a refresh of all asset metadata.
+It could take some time !
+If not forced, the cached data will be used
+      -g,  --gui            Display the output in a windows instead of using the console